madisonjosephcoleman/das-consulting/DEVELOPMENT.md

 3. The local Supabase URL and keys will be displayed
 4. Copy them to your `.env.local` file
 5. Use `supabase stop` to stop local services when done

+**Note**: This project has its own dedicated Supabase instance.
+Other projects (rent-roll, finops-tool) maintain separate Supabase instances.

 ### Project Structure